-The Assessment Center administers admissions tests for select programs, placement for specific courses, as well as GED® tests for high school equivalency diplomas.
+The Assessment Center administers admissions tests for select programs and placement for specific courses.
 For additional information, please call 215-751-8006 or visit us online.

 Career Services Center

 Comprehensive career services are available to all Community College of Philadelphia students at the Career Services Center.
 The Center offers individual appointments and workshops on résumé and letter writing, interview preparation, job search strategies and career decision making and planning.
 The Center assists students and graduates in developing successful strategies to find Work-Study, part-time, full-time and summer employment.